Girl dens blaze fresh trail into Boy Scouts of America

 "I kind of like that we got lost," said Hiro Rose, enjoying the river view.
 After consulting their map, the girls quickly found their way.

-For Danielle, the best part of the hike was obvious.
+For Dani, the best part of the hike was obvious.
 "Actually having a snake crawl, like slither across my shoe."

 (Reporting by Katharine Jackson; Editing by Mary Milliken and Lisa Shumaker)